Legend-Zzz/deploy-k8s-offline/README.md

 # deploy-k8s-offline
-Deploy K8S cluster offline version 1.27.5 with ansible
+Deploy K8S cluster offline version 1.27.5 with ansible, certificate is valid for 200 years

 Based on centos7 or debian11
 ### usage